Applying for financial aid

 Checking the status of my financial aid

-Upon notice of admission, you can check the status of your financial aid online through ONE.UF – The University of Florida Integrated Student Information System.
+Upon notice of admission, you can check the status of your financial aid online through ONE.UF – The University of Florida Student Self Service workspace.
 More detailed questions involving financial aid should be directed to a MBA financial aid coordinator.

 Additional information regarding financial aid for graduate students can be found on the SFA website.
 Here you will be able to gain additional information regarding financial aid policies, the types of loans offered, and any other available forms of assistance for which you may be eligible.